mharen/mharen.github.io/_posts/2012/2012-11-16-how-to-convert-battery-powered-led.md

 ![2012-11-16 22.03.57.jpg](/assets/2012/2012-11-16 22.03.57.jpg)

 This would be a good time to look up common color codes or whatever to identify the power lines.
 Nah, let’s just guess.
 Red and black?
-Matches my multi-tester…
+Matches my multi-tester...

 ![2012-11-16 22.05.41.jpg](/assets/2012/2012-11-16 22.05.41.jpg)